Skip to main content

 • An agent can only query connectors explicitly assigned to it — there is no implicit access to other connectors.

-• Connector credentials are managed securely and are never exposed to agents or users directly.
+• Connector credentials are managed securely and are never exposed to agents or users directly — not even to the connector's own generated code: TAI attaches credentials at call time, outside the sandbox.

 • Some skills declare required connectors.
 If you assign such a skill to an agent, you must also assign its required connector.